-Maphalle is a newly constructed formal off-street taxi rank on the Giyani-Mooketsi road at Maphalle Village.
-The rank has all the required facilities and is busy during the morning peak periods with Modjadjiskloof being the most utilized routes.
+Maphalle is newly constructed and operational formal off-street taxi rank on the Giyani-Mooketsi road at Maphalle Village.
+The rank has no all the required facilities and is busy during the morning peak periods with Modjadjiskloof being the most utilized routes.